If we want to use additional packages that is not available in Node core module, we can install them using npm, which is the Node package manager.

 npm install

-This command will install all the dependencies that are listed in the package.json file.
+This command will install all the dependencies listed in the package.json file.